 Lasioglossum vierecki, ‘Sand Sweat Bee’, ‘Dialictus vierecki’, ‘Halictus vierecki’

-Found in the easternmost third of the United States, the sand sweat bee is often mistaken for being some form of wild honeybee.
+Found in the easternmost third of the US, sand sweat bees are often mistaken for being some form of wild honeybee.

 Females are brighter in coloration, with a green-tinted head and thorax.
 Males tend to be more of a brassy-green coloration.

 The sand sweat bee gets its name because it nests in the sand, but also because it prefers plants which dwell in sandy environments.
-They are solitary by nature, and the female will raise her own young in a separate nest.
+These sweat bees are solitary bees by nature, and the female will raise her own young in a separate nest.

 Lasioglossum malachurum, ‘Sharp-Collared Furrow Bee’

-Found throughout much of continental Europe and parts of North Africa, the sharp-collared furrow bee is a common palearctic species.
+Found throughout much of continental Europe and parts of North Africa, the sharp-collared furrow bee is a common palearctic species of sweat bees.

 Both males and females of this species tend to be a reasonably uniform dark brown hue with bands of a pale tan color.
 Other than their coloring, they look quite similar to common honeybees.

-These ground-dwelling bees will dig deep holes in hard-packed soil to live within.
-Due to the difficulty of burrowing their nest, generations of bees may squabble over previously-dug sites.
+These ground-dwelling sweat bees will dig deep holes in hard-packed soil to live within.
+Due to the difficulty of burrowing their nest, generations of these halictid bees may squabble over previously-dug sites.
 They are eusocial and have queens and workers like honeybees, albeit not as distinctly separate.

 Lasioglossum zephyrum, ‘Common Eastern Sweat Bee’, ‘Dialictus zephrum’